promi4s/ocelescope/docs/plugins/tutorial.md

 In this tutorial, we will build an **OCEL Graph plugin** inspired by the OCELGraph feature of the [OCPQ](https://ocpq.aarkue.eu/) tool.

 An **OCEL graph** visualizes how objects and events are related to each other.
 The plugin lets you choose an object or event ID as the starting point (the root), and then builds a spanning tree from that root based on the connected relationships in the ocel.
-You can also set how far the graph should expand from the starting point, and filter which objects or events are included.
+You can also set how far the graph should expand from the starting point.

 <div class="grid" markdown>
 <figure markdown="span">